 Keywords: Health inequalities; Geospatial analytics; Social conditions

-Description: I am a health geographer with a focus on social justice and understanding the unexpected tenacity, adaptability and resilience of the underprivileged, while paying careful attention to the structural and social factors that led to disadvantage in the first place.
-My water research is at the intersection of spatial and social dimensions of health with a focus on water security.
-My overall research goal is to understand the interactions between human-induced ecological change, political and social dimensions of water security, and strategies to improve health and wellbeing.
+Description: Dr. Pearson is a health geographer with a focus on social justice and understanding the unexpected tenacity, adaptability and resilience of the underprivileged, while paying careful attention to the structural and social factors that led to disadvantage in the first place.
+Her water research is at the intersection of spatial and social dimensions of health with a focus on water security.
+Her overall research goal is to understand the interactions between human-induced ecological change, political and social dimensions of water security, and strategies to improve health and well-being.

 Assistant Research Scientist